Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/README.md

 - **Return Reasons**: The analysis identifies products with the highest return rates but does not delve into specific reasons for returns.
 Additional customer feedback or reviews would be required to draw conclusions about the root causes.

+### Data Cleaning

+- I cleaned the dataset by: - **Removing duplicates**: Duplicates in the customer and order tables were identified and removed. - **Handling missing values**: Null values in critical fields (e.g., customer address, payment status) were either filled with default values or handled using appropriate methods.

 ---
+## SQL Queries

 - See the dataset that was used [Dataset](https://github.com/Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/tree/main/Dataset)

 - Refer to the SQL query used to construct the schema [Amazon Schema Creation](https://github.com/Jov4n1/Amazon-USA-Business-Analysis-SQL-Project/blob/main/Exploration/Amazon%20Schema%20Creation.sql)